pubmob-com/pubmob/setup/cyberdojo.md

   <ul class="list outer">
     <li><p>Minimalist editor with few creature comforts.</p></li>
   </ul>
-  <p>cyber-dojo is ideal for the short sessions that PubMob offers, putting all the burden for session preparation on your {{ site.sesson-lead-term }}.
+  <p>cyber-dojo is ideal for the short sessions that PubMob offers, putting all the burden for session preparation on your {{ site.session-lead-term }}.
 It's also great for work in languages such as C or C++, where getting everyone to build the software on their machine might be asking too much.
 You might be giving up your comfortable development environment for a short while, but you'll be hands-on immediately with minimal worries.</p>
 </div>